January 07, 2020

 The average spend for a PPC campaign is between 66p and £1.32 per click.
 On the surface, that sounds quite reasonable however if the campaign isn't generating actual leads then your monthly budget will soon be eaten up.

 It's a good idea to constantly review your budget, to ensure the adverts you have running are hitting the right audience.
-Another tip is you can select the time of day your advert runs at and even the location of people you want to target, so that you can maximise your budget even further.
+Another tip is you can select the time of day your advert runs at and even the location of people you want to target so that you can maximise your budget even further.

-There are companies who spend just a few pounds per day, and others that spend thousands.
+There are companies that spend just a few pounds per day, and others that spend thousands.
 There's really no right or wrong amount, but it makes sense to ensure your ad is targeted and relevant to avoid paying for clicks that don't generate leads.

-Once your ad has been set up and is live, it's really important that when people click on your ad they are lead to a relevant, user-friendly landing page.
-After all, the goal of PPC is to encourage sales on your website, so don't make this into a challenge for your user!
+Once your ad has been set up and is live, it's really important that when people click on your ad they are led to a relevant, user-friendly landing page.
+After all, the goal of PPC is to encourage sales on your website, so don't make this a challenge for your user!

-Ensure the landing page linked from your PPC ad is directly relevant, and has all the tools and information the user needs to actually make a sale.
+Ensure the landing page linked from your PPC ad is directly relevant and has all the tools and information the user needs to actually make a sale.
 For example, an online store or even a booking form if your business is service rather than product-based.
 Nobody likes clickbait or irrelevant content!